projectestac/wordpress-add-to-any/README.txt

 5. Settings for Floating Share Bars

 == Changelog ==

+= 1.7.44 =
+* Update the Print service to support AMP (thanks andrei0x309)
+* Enable the `addtoany_icons_bg_color` filter hook to programmatically change the color of icons
+ * The `addtoany_icons_bg_color` filter only applies to the standard share buttons on AMP in this release
+ * A future release will apply the filter globally on all pages

+= 1.7.43 =
+* Update the vertical floating bar's "Attach to content" option to check whether content exists before attaching

+= 1.7.42 =
+* Update the "Show sharing buttons" meta box to not display in the WordPress editor when automatic placement is disabled for the current post type

+= 1.7.41 =
+* Update Facebook icon color
+* Update CSS to automatically set left and right margins for standard placement in content
+* Fix alignment in the default Twenty Twenty theme

 = 1.7.40 =
 * Require PHP 5.3 as a bare minimum for compatibility features